Dedicated to making a difference with a safe and effective headache and migraine solution.

 Underpinning our Approach is the importance of the upper cervical afferents in primary headache, recognition of a previously unrecognized clinical pattern, a series of innovative techniques, and the importance of ‘reproduction and resolution’ of typical symptoms.

 With this protocol you will assess, treat and manage headache and migraine safely and effectively.
 Using current research, you will confidently answer questions and educate about headache and migraine and the cause.
-Dean Watson presents the Watson Headache Institute’s internationally recognised courses to health professionals wanting to make a difference in the lives of those with headache and or migraine.
+Dean Watson presents internationally recognised Watson Headache Institute courses to health professionals wanting to make a difference in the lives of those with headache and or migraine.

 Dean Watson Featured On Today Tonight